GalaxytedYT/Bix/README.md

 # Bix - A linux-like batch based terminal.
 Keep reading to understand how to use it.
+(After instructions, there are some important stuff)

 First: Download as .zip, You should see these files inside of the master folder.